 What Time of Day Are Car Accidents Most Likely to Happen?

-It may sound far-fetched to suggest that certain months, days, or hours could be more dangerous for driving, but crash statistics indicate otherwise.
-Our lawyers combed through the most recent data available from the Oklahoma Highway Safety Office to pick out which times of day, days of the week, and months of the year had the highest rates of crashes and collisions.
+Our lawyers combed through the most recent data from the Oklahoma Highway Safety Office to pick out which times of day, days of the week, and months of the year had the highest crashes and collisions.
+Understanding these patterns can help drivers be more aware of common causes of car accidents and take necessary precautions.

-Does Time of Day Affect the Likelihood of a Car Accident Occurring?
+Does Time of Day Affect the Likelihood of a Car Accident Occurring?rush hour traffic

 • Daylight – 49,455 crashes